bimdata/documentation/src/viewer/reference/plugin.md

 Once registered, the plugin is on the list of the registered plugins.
 But when a window is loaded with a particular plugin as a child, the resulting plugin is a plugin instance.
 A unique copy of the registered plugin, with additional APIs.

-The Plugin Instance inherites all of the [Plugin APIs](#registration-and-plugin-api).
+The Plugin Instance inherits all of the [Plugin APIs](#registration-and-plugin-api).
 The additional APIs are the followings:

 | Property                      | Description                                                                                                      |
 | :---------------------------- | :--------------------------------------------------------------------------------------------------------------- |